Luisa13/Algorithms/Algorithms/Threads/MultiThreading/README.md

 - In how many pieces shall we break a task down to achieve optimal concurrency?
 Can we breack any task into subtasks?
 Does this approach come for free?
 - ThreadPool technique (HTTP server implementation)
 - Improve the throughput in an application:
-   - Breaking the into subtasks.
+   - Breaking it into subtasks.
    - Running tasks in parallel.

 ### Data Sharing